WilliamFromTW/Jakarta/README.md

 ## How To Compile
-1. j2se version 8 or above
+1. java version 11 or above
 2. InMethod Tools 2.04 or above
 3. include all jar files in directory lib/
 4. gradle 5.6.2 or above